bruceallday/Pong-Rivals/README.md

 `$ npm start`

-Download the project
+Download the project.

-Navigate to the project directory
+Navigate to the project directory.

-`yarn start` in your terminal or powershell
+`yarn start` in your terminal or powershell.

 Once you run the start command you can access your project at http://localhost:3000.